humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

 <br />

 In here we are using a previously unintroduced property `asciifier.fontManager`, which is the `P5AsciifyFontManager` instance of the `asciifier` instance.
-The `P5AsciifyFontManager` is responsible for managing the fonts used in the ASCII representation and provides us with methods to get relevant information about each character in the font, and which color to use for each character.
+The `P5AsciifyFontManager` is responsible for managing the font used in the ASCII representation and provides us with methods to get relevant information about each character in the font, and which color to use for each character.

 Using `asciifier.fontManager.glyphColors(string)` we can get an array of RGB colors for each character in the string.
 Likewise, there is `.glyphColor(char)` to get the RGB colors of a single character.